cprima/cprimanet/biz/consulting/_posts/2022-01-15-automated-analysis-youtube-channel.md

 - Enable short term loudness graph
 - Enable true peak clipping indication

-Configure OBS
+From this point on YLM will listen to our Virtual Audio Cable and analyze the incoming audio.

+Then it is the moment to configure Zoom to listen to this Virtual Audio Cable as its microphone:

+- Settings > Audio: Microphone = Cable
+- Settings > Audio > Microphone: Volume = 100%

+Finally, configure OBS to show the properly sized window of YLM als a webcam:

 - Settings > Video: Base (Canvas) Resolution = 1280x720
 - Settings > Video: Output (Scaled) Resolution = 1280x720
 - Sources > Add > Window Capture: Window = [Youlean Loudness Meter 2.exe]
 - Start Virtual Camera

-Configure Zoom

-- Settings > Audio: Microphone = Cable
-- Settings > Audio > Microphone: Volume = 100%

-Join Zoom Meeting
+Now this PC is ready to join Zoom Meeting and show a visualization of the loudness of whatever is spoken or played in the meeting!

 - Start Video
+- Select OBS Virtual Cam

+# index

+mix minus